linode/linode-cli/linodecli/plugins/README.md

 ```
 def call(args, context):
     """
     This is the function used to invoke the plugin.
-It will receive the remaineder
+It will receive the remainder
     of sys.argv after the plugin's name, and a context of user defaults and config
     settings.
     """